Null-MC/CSM/readme.md

 A very minimal proof-of-concept demo for using Cascaded Shadow Mapping in Minecraft.
 This is meant to serve as a learning resource or template for other works, not as a final product itself.

-:zap: For best performance, use Iris 1.6 or later.
+:zap: For best performance, use Iris 1.6 or later (includes SSBO support).

 ## Shadow Types